 Alzheimer’s disease is a chronic, slowly progressive, gradual in onset, irreversible condition that destroys brain nerve cells and other structures in the central nervous system.
 People with Alzheimer’s disease slowly develop dementia—a loss of memory and intellectual and social skills that result in confusion, disorientation, and the inability to think, reason, and understand.
 The decline in cognition and memory results in activities of daily living to performed with increasing difficulty.

 Areas of the Brain Affected by Alzheimer's Disease

 Copyright © Nucleus Medical Media, Inc.

-Brain autopsies of Alzheimer's patients show two characteristic brain abnormalities:
+Brain autopsies of Alzheimer's patients show 2 characteristic brain abnormalities:

 What are the risk factors for Alzheimer’s disease?